Table of Contents

 bcg

-manual page for a description of the environment variables used by all
+of the environment variables used by all the BCG application tools.

-Christophe Discours, Hubert Garavel, and Frederic
+Discours, Hubert Garavel, and Frederic Lang.

 - input.bcg

-- BCG graph (input)
+- BCG graph

 - output.bcg